BerndHagen/MetaEdit-Plus-Smart-Tag-Editor/README.md

 In Batch Mode, all metadata changes are applied to every file in the folder simultaneously:

 - Fields are shared across all files
-- Write Tags applies changes to all files at once
+- Write Tags applies staged values to the checked files
-- Remove Tags removes metadata from all files
+- Remove Tags removes metadata from the checked files
-- Auto-Tag searches once and applies to all files
+- Shared album or release values can be entered once
 - Ideal for albums where all tracks share the same metadata

 > **Note:** In Batch Mode, only non-empty fields are written.
 Fields left blank will not overwrite existing metadata in the files, allowing you to selectively update specific tags while preserving others.